City Walls of Ronda

 This intervention is justified as the need to urgently consolidate a group of highly altered medieval remains that run the risk of irreversibly deteriorating.
 These works are necessary not only to guarantee the proper preservation of our historical heritage, but also to guarantee the necessary security conditions for visitors and tourists who transit under the parts of the walls considered.

-There are two main differentiated areas, one on the eastern front and one on the western front, and both have the fundamental characteristic of presenting frequent landslides.
-The structures, in both cases, were originally erected with fair-cut masonry materials arranged in courses, lining a core of limestone.
+There are two main differentiated areas, one on the eastern and other on the western front, and both have the fundamental characteristic of presenting frequent detachments.
+The structures, in both cases, were originally built with carved masonry arranged in courses, lining a core of limestone.
 The intention is to respectfully preserve the aforementioned vestiges, avoiding their deterioration and accentuating them through non-interventionist restorative criteria.
 We only acted on points with major problems, consolidating the materials and only completing them in a punctual manner where there have been detachments of masonry, differentiating the old from the new.

 1. Wall of the Campillo